 (1) The core of studies in English and American literature and language will be at least 15 hours, at least one course in English literature, one in American literature, one in a genre, and one in language.
-This core provides the student with a wide variety of genre, survey, and thematic courses at different levels of specializations that will be the basis for his future teaching and scholarly activities.
+This core provides the student with a wide variety of genre, survey, and thematic courses at different levels of specializations that will be the basis for his or her future teaching and scholarly activities.

 These hours will be chosen from:

-ENG 623 Studies in Old English
+ENG 623 Studies in Old English Max.
+16

-ENG 624 Studies in Middle English
+ENG 624 Studies in Middle English Max.
+16

 ENG 625 Studies in the Renaissance

 ENG 626 Studies in the Restoration and 18th Century

-ENG 627 Studies in the Romantic Period
+ENG 627 Studies in the Romantic Period Max.
+16

 ENG 628 Studies in the Victorian Period

-ENG 629 Studies in 20th-Century British Literature
+ENG 629 Studies in 20th-Century British Literature Max.
+16

 ENG 630 Studies in American Literature (Beginnings

-to the Civil War)
+to the Civil War) Max.
+16

-ENG 631 Studies in American Literature (Civil War

-- to W.W.
-I)
+ENG 631 Studies in American Literature (Civil War to W.W.
+I) Max.
+16

 ENG 632 Studies in American Literature (W.W.
-I to

-the Present)
+I to the Present) Max.
+16

-ENG 633 Studies in the English Language4-16
+ENG 633 Studies in the English Language

 ENG 634 Studies in Linguistics

-ENG 638 Studies in Literary Criticism4-16
+ENG 63 8 Studies in Literary Criticism

-ENG 639 Colloquim in Literature
+ENG 639 Colloquium in Literature Max.
+16

+ENG 321 Generative-Transformational Grammar 4

-ENG 402 The Short Story
+ENG 402 The Short Story 4

-ENG 403 Techniques of the Novel
+ENG 403 Techniques of the Novel 5

-ENG 404 Modern Literature about Childhood and Adolescence
+ENG 404 Modern Literature about Childhood and Adolescence 4

-ENG 405 Contemporary American Drama
+ENG 405 Contemporary American Drama 4

-ENG 407 Advanced Studies in Poetry4
+ENG 407 Advanced Studies in Poetry 4

 ENG 408 Elizabethan Drama Exclusive of Shakespeare

 ENG 409 Literary Criticism

-ENG 410 History of Ideas in Literature
+ENG 410 History of Ideas in Literature 4

-ENG 321 Generative-Transformational Grammar4

 ENG 418 Grammatical Analysis

-ENG 419 Advanced Topics in Syntax
+ENG 419 Advanced Topics in Syntax 4

-ENG 420 Stylistics
+ENG 420 Stylistics 4

 -

 (2) The courses in world literature will be at least 6 hours unless the student chooses to use 15 hours as a collateral field in place of one foreign language as one of the research tools; in that case the requirement will be 15 hours.
-These courses will broaden the student's view of literary studies and enable him to work more easily with courses in the humanities and mixed literatures that are often part of the load of the beginning teacher of undergraduates.
-These hours will be chosen from: Studies in World Fiction ......4-16 ENG 635 ENG 636 Studies in World Drama ......4-16 ENG 637 ENG Greek and Comparative Mythology ......4 401 Modern Drama Since Ibsen ......4 ENG 406 ENG 415 Literature of the Old Testament ......4 ENG Literature of the New Testament ......4 416 HUM 411
+These courses will broaden the student's view of literary studies and enable him or her to work more easily with courses in the humanities and mixed literatures that are often part of the load of the beginning teacher of undergraduates.
+These hours will be chosen from:

+ENG 635 Studies in World Fiction .
+16

+ENG 636 Studies in World Poetry .
+16

+ENG 637 Studies in World Drama .
+16

+ENG 406 Modern Drama Since Ibsen 4

+ENG 414 Greek and Comparative Mythology 4

+ENG 415 Literature of the Old Testament

+ENG 416 Literature of the New Testament

+HUM 411 Advanced Course in the Humanities 4